noiseprotocol/noise_spec/noise.md

   8. Encrypted with forward secrecy to an authenticated party.

+  9. An active attacker who pretends to be the initiator and records a single protocol run can then check candidates for the responder's public key.

 <!-- end of list - necesary to trick Markdown into seeing the following -->

 +------------------------------------------+